brandongohwh/PYP-Solutions/README.md

 -- MH4311 (Cryptotgraphy)
  |--- AY1718
 </pre>
-Note that all solutions here are the effort of others and every attempt has been made to ensure that the published solutions are correct.<br/>
+Note that all solutions here are the collaborative effort of seniors and every attempt has been made to ensure that the published solutions are correct.<br/>